skillrepos/k8s-dev-v2/codespace-labs.md

 helm template . --debug  --set roar-db.image.repository=quay.io/bclaster/roar-db-test --set roar-db.image.tag=v4  |  grep image
 ```

-7. Now, in another terminal window , start a watch of the pods in your deployed helm release.
+7. Now, in the other terminal window , start a watch of the pods in your deployed helm release.
 This is so that you can see the changes that will happen when we upgrade.

 ```